-In 1995, the Lake Tahoe Shakespeare Festival was incorporated as an independent non-profit organization dedicated to managing and improving the performances at Sand Harbor.
-The Warren Edward Trepp Stage, a state of the art stage facility, built at a cost of nearly two million dollars, was dedicated at the start of the 2000 season.
+In 1995, the newly-christened Lake Tahoe Shakespeare Festival was incorporated as an independent non-profit organization dedicated to managing and improving the performances at Sand Harbor.
+The Warren Edward Trepp Stage, a state-of-the-art stage facility, built at a cost of nearly two million dollars, was dedicated at the start of the 2000 season.

 In May of 1999, the Parasol Foundation, a non-profit community foundation, was awarded a generous grant from the Donald W. Reynolds Foundation through the Community Services Center Program.
 The Program is designed to help privately supported, non-profit organizations with 501 C (3) status join together to house their operations in a shared facility.
 The Festival was fortunate to have been invited to share this one-of-a-kind facility.
 Designed from the ground up for the special needs of non-profits and volunteer organizations, it is the headquarters of the Parasol Foundation, 20 other full-time organizations and over 80 other groups who utilize the facility as needed.
 The Parasol Foundation, which provides an umbrella of benefits and value-added services to aid the non-profit organizations on the North Shore, together with the generosity of the Donald W. Reynolds Foundation, has given the Festival a wonderful opportunity to be part of a model project for non-profit organizations in America.